dsayswhat/cookbook/memory-bank/activeContext.md

 8. Should we implement a "related recipes" feature based on shared categories/tags?
 9. Do we need to add more complex Tailwind components for specific UI elements?
 10. How should we organize and optimize styling for print output?
+11. Should we set up a custom domain for the GitHub Pages site?
+12. How to handle environment-specific configuration between local development and GitHub Pages?